guyuntian/CoT_benchmark/README.md

 ### Testing
 The testing instruction is in [TEST.md](assets/TEST.md).

+### Training Logs
+To faciliate future research, we upload all training logs in the `logs` folder.

 ### License
 This project is under the MIT license.
 See [LICENSE](LICENSE) for details.